 The MegaSR controller supports the standard RAID levels - RAID 0, RAID 1, RAID 5, and RAID 10.
 The MegaSR controller comes in two variants, SCU and AHCI, both supporting a maximum of eight physical drives.
 A maximum of eight virtual drives can be created (using RAID 0, RAID 1, RAID 5, and RAID 10 only) and controlled by the MegaSR controller.
-One virtual drives are already created on the MegaSR controller), or you can create eight arrays with one virtual drive each.
+One virtual drives can be created on an array (a maximum of eight if no other virtual drives are already created on the MegaSR controller), or you can create eight arrays with one virtual drive each.
 However, on a RAID 10 drive group, you can create only one virtual drive on a particular array.